 Or, if you’re looking for non-toxic fall candles instead, check out this post.

-This post may contain affiliate links, which means we may earn a small commission if you choose to make a purchase.
-We only make recommendations that are genuine and meet our ingredient standards.
+This guide contains affiliate links, which means we may earn a small commission if you choose to make a purchase.

 Featured image credit: Fontana Candle Co.